cssninjaStudio/vuero/documentation/components/dropdown/dropdown-colors-documentation.md

 ### Dropdown Colors

-You can use all the available color classes on the `BaseDropdown` components, like `is-primary` or `is-danger` for instance.
-_Refer to the button documentation for full customization options._
+You can use all the available color classes on the `<BaseDropdown />` component, like `is-primary` or `is-info` for instance.
+Refer to the button documentation for full customization options.

 <!--code-->